evgenyneu/evgenii.com/app/blog/_posts/2014-08-03-localizing-text-in-swift.md

 ## Replacing parts of localized text

 Often we want to replace the parts of the text string with dynamic values when the app is running.
-We can use `String.localizedStringWithFormat` function to do that.
+It can be done with `String.localizedStringWithFormat` function.

 ```swift
 String.localizedStringWithFormat(